theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 accel = accel + (target - curr) * step
 {% endhighlight %}

-Where `accel` is the current acceleration vector, `curr` is the current position vector, `target - curr` is relative direction vector between the target and the current position, and `step` is how much of the relative direction vector to add to the current vector.
+Where `accel` is the current acceleration vector, `target - curr` is relative direction vector between the target and the current position, and `step` is how much of the relative direction vector to add to the current vector.

 Instead of setting the camera's current position to the target position all at once, this function gives the camera a little nudge in the correct direction.
 It just so happens that using a velocity-like force (`target - curr`) controlled by the `step` variable works really well.